typescript-cheatsheets/react/docs/advanced/misc-concerns.md

 Integrating this with ESlint may be a problem.
 We haven't written much on this yet, please contribute if you have a strong opinion.
 [Here's a helpful gist.](https://gist.github.com/JirkaVebr/519c7597517e4ba756d5b89e7cb4cc0e)

 For library authors, this is set up for you in [tsdx](https://github.com/palmerhq/tsdx/pull/45/files).
+You may also wish to check out the newer https://ts-engine.dev/ project.

 ## Testing